-This section is where many of the main amusement rides are as well as bizarrely-themed pirate ships and buildings.
-There is a large water park here that is open in July and August that looked like it would be a lot of fun (our trip was in September when this feature is closed).
+- Lubara Theater: This section is where many of the main amusement rides are as well as bizarrely-themed pirate ships and buildings.
+There is a large water park here that is open in July and August that looked like it would be a lot of fun.
 The Lubara Theater which features the park's major entertainment attraction is located here.

 - Rain Forest Adventure: This section is the best for little kids as it has two great playgrounds and the Dinosaur Adventure Mountain.
 One playground at the bottom of the "mountain" features an obstacle course of climbing structures made from rope and wood.
 The other one is a giant pirate boat.
 The Adventure Mountain feature is a set of winding paths around the "mountain" where you can search for dinosaurs hiding in the bushes.
 The "Adventure Dinosaur Island" stage performance happens daily at 1:30.
 It features fake guns and rockets and men in military garb.
 It's very loud and probably not appropriate for little kids.

 - Funny Dinosaur Town: This area also has lots of rides as well as a large game arcade and exhibition hall.
 Most notable is the "Happy Propitious Elephant Show" that happens daily featuring Thai elephants (real ones, not woolly mammoths or anything like that...)